albertkawmi/pong/README.md

 gameLoop();

 function gameLoop() {
-  // some more instructions for our game will go here later requestAnimationFrame(gameLoop);
+  // some more code for our game will go here later requestAnimationFrame(gameLoop);
 }
 ```